mleblebici/Security-Cheat-Sheets/Node.js Security Cheat Sheet.md

 	res.send(‘data is being processed’);
 });
 ```
-After writing this code, you also need to add csrfToken to your HTML form.
-In other 	words, you need to add the following line in your view class:
+After writing this code, you also need to add csrfToken to your HTML form, which can be easily done as follows:
 ```
 <input type=”hidden” name=”_csrf” value=”{{ csrfToken }}”>
 ```